Comfort Food Favorites in Scottsdale

 The Phoenician’s Chef Tandy Peterson puts a tasty fall twist on the classic flatbread.
 Fresh flatbread dough is slathered with house-made creamed walnut “sauce,” topped with roasted squash and smooth Jersey cow ricotta, then browned gently to toasted perfection.
 If you’ve saved room for dessert, try the warm S’mores Pie, a decadent layering of grahams, dark chocolate and burnt marshmallow.

 Comfort food abounds at this Old Town gem.
-We’re talking hot fried chicken, smoked and grilled meatloaf, and the Arizona Grown Prime Ribeye, which comes with garlic mashed potatoes, heirloom carrots and rich brown gravy.
+We’re talking hot fried chicken, smoked and grilled meatloaf, and the Starlite Can Can Pork Steak, which comes with your choice of two sides like grilled mashed potatoes or jalapeño grits.
 While you’re waiting for dinner, order up a plate of Porky Fries – crispy shoestring potatoes topped with pulled pork, jalapeños, and both cheese and barbeque sauces.

 This two-fisted burger is made from 100 percent Arizona born and raised, grass-fed and -finished beef.
 The juicy patty is crowned with with melty swiss cheese, jalapeño slaw and sriracha ranch sauce.
 The panko-crusted Ranch Dusted Onion Rings are the perfect side.
 Still have room?
 Go for the Salted Caramel Butter Cake adorned with slow-roasted peaches and locally made vanilla ice cream.